 - From a business perspective: a vision statement helps set the direction of future work, appreciate the workplace and more generally enjoy working.
 On the contrary, if employees don’t trust the business and loose motivation, it is rarely the case that they will be giving the best of themselves.
 Ultimately, the management style plays a key role in inspiring employees, as it actually enhances performance and general well-being.

 - From a product perspective: a vision statement, embodied by the Product Owner, helps give a sense of direction to employees for their daily tasks.
 Having a precise vision is of paramount importance for team members’ motivation and performance to be boosted.
+In a complementary article, find more details about the importance of product vision.

 #8 Delivering quality